Financial Management Meaning, Scope and Importance

 The traditional school of thought developed in 1920 and it evolved through the forties and early fifties.
 By the end of the fifth decade, the popularity of this particular school of thought began to wane.
 The major factors for the decline in its influence are given below:

 i) Overlooked Regular Issues: This school of thought primarily dealt with the procurement of funds for big-ticket events such as mergers, acquisitions and incorporations.
-However, it did not deal with day to day financial issues such as acquisition of working capital, accounts receivable management and cash management.
+However, it did not deal with daily financial issues such as the acquisition of working capital, cash management and accounts receivable management.

 ii) Overlooked Non-Corporate Enterprises: The traditional school of thought only dealt with financial issues faced by corporate entities.
 The financial problems faced by non-incorporated businesses such as partnership and sole proprietorship were not given much importance.

 iii) Overlooked Working Capital Financing: The traditional school of thought dealt with long-term financing decisions.
-It did not deal with short-term financing problems such as working capital management.
+It does not deal with short-term financing issues such as the management of working capital.

 iv) Outsider-Looking-In Approach: The traditional school of thought was mainly concerned with the acquisition and management of funds.
 It looked at the finance function from an outsider’s point of view.
 These outsiders generally were bankers, suppliers investors, etc. Due to this, the scope of the finance function was restricted.
 It completely disregarded the importance of internal financial decision-making.